cashubtc/nuts/XX.md

 `(input_fee_ppk * n_funding_proofs + 999) // 1000`,
 where `//` rounds non-integer results down to an integer.

-In the second stage of the exit, Alice and Charlie swap these deterministic outputs for conventional anyone-can-spend proofs.
+In the second stage of the exit, Alice and Charlie swap their deterministic outputs for conventional anyone-can-spend proofs.
-This also requires paying fees. these outputs are also in the same keyset as the funding token.
+This also requires paying fees.
+These outputs are also in the same keyset as the funding token.

-If there are non-zero fees, i.e. `input_fee_ppk > 0', Alice is responsible for paying all the fees.

 The method for constructing the determistic outputs is described in more detail later in this document.
 For now, we focus on the fees.